 - Newham Grange to Hemlington Lake (1.25 miles) [pdf]

 - Stewart Park – Newham Grange (1.5 miles) [pdf]

 Redcar & Cleveland

 A hard copy of the Redcar & Cleveland rural map along with the town centre cycle and walking map can be obtained from the walking and cycle hub.

 Take a look at the MyRedcar mapping system for local cycle routes.

-Visit the Stockton-on-Tees council website for maps and self-guided cycle routes. [external link]
+You can also visit the Stockton-on-Tees council website for more maps and self-guided cycle routes. [external link]

 Self-guided circular cycle routes in Stockton [external link] include: